Nulcheck/LittleUtilities/README.md

 ## You CANNOT
 - Redistribute this in its entirety as source or compiled code.
 - Create or distribute code which contains 50% or more Functionally Equivalent Statements* from this repository.
-- Attempt to or intend to claim partial or total ownership of the original or repackaged code and/or attempt to or intend to redistribute the original or repackaged code without prior express written permission from the owner (MCE626).
+- Attempt to or intend to claim partial or total ownership of the original or repackaged code and/or attempt to or intend to redistribute the original or repackaged code without prior express written permission from the owner (Nulcheck).
 Basically saying, you can't redistribute this code and say you made it.

 ## You MUST
 - Maintain a visible repository of your code which is derived from or copied from this code.